jesselessa/jessbook/README.md

 ## Main features

-- User authentication with JWT an bcrypt
+- Authenticate users with JWT an bcrypt.
-- Password reset
+- Allow users to reset their password.
-- Content management
+- Enable user to create, update or delete posts.
+- Fetch users posts from the backend API and display them on their profile page.
-- Interactions between users ("like" and "follow"/"unfollow" features)
+- Facilitate interactions between users with features such as "like" and "follow"/"unfollow".
-- Dark/light theme
+- Support both dark and light themes for the user interface.

 ## Run the project locally